-All tack must appropriately fit the horse and be used as it is intended to be used.
+All tack must appropriately fit the horse.
 Tack checks will take place throughout the season from officials.
 Incorrect tack used in the arena will not result in an immediate elimination but if spotted by an official the tack must be changed immediately before competing in any more races.
 If incorrect tack is spotted in either a check or in the arena and is used again in that competition this will result in elimination.

 Synthetic or leather saddles, either treeless or fully treed.
 They must have full length lateral base panels and a central gullet must be used.
-Snaffle bits of the following types are permitted; Racing snaffle D-ring, Loose ring snaffle, Egg-butt snaffle, 8 Snaffle with jointed mouthpiece and rounded middle piece, Loose ring snaffle with cheeks, Golden wings snaffle, Egg-butt snaffle with cheeks, Fulmer Snaffle with upper cheeks only, Hanging cheek snaffle Snaffle with rotating middle piece, Snaffle with rotating mouthpiece, Rotary bit with rotating middle piece, Straight bar snaffle (also with mullen mouth and with eggbutt rings).
+Snaffle bits of the following types are permitted; Racing snaffle D-ring, Loose ring snaffle, Egg-butt snaffle, 8 Snaffle with jointed mouthpiece and rounded middle piece, Loose ring snaffle with cheeks, Egg-butt snaffle with cheeks, Fulmer Snaffle with upper cheeks only, Hanging cheek snaffle Snaffle with rotating middle piece, Snaffle with rotating mouthpiece, Rotary bit with rotating middle piece, Straight bar snaffle (also with mullen mouth and with eggbutt rings).